Azure/azure-sdk-for-js/documentation/writing_tests.md

 If we only consider the common parameters sent to mocha, we can see the following:

 ```
-mocha --require esm --require source-map-support/register --reporter mocha-multi --reporter-options spec=-,mocha-junit-reporter=- --timeout 180000 --full-trace
+mocha -r esm --require source-map-support/register --reporter ../../../common/tools/mocha-multi-reporter.js --timeout 180000 --full-trace
 ```

 Let's understand what's going on:

 - `--require esm` requires the `esm` ECMAScript module loader.
 - `--require source-map-support/register` requires the `source-map-support/register`, to support [source map](https://github.com/mozilla/source-map) for stack traces in node.
-- `--reporter mocha-multi --reporter-options spec=-,mocha-junit-reporter=-` which allows us to both use the `spec` reporter to output a hierarchical nested view of the test cases, and also produces the JUnit-style XML test results.
+- `--reporter ../../../common/tools/mocha-multi-reporter.js` uses a local script which allows us to both use the `spec` reporter to output a hierarchical nested view of the test cases, and also the `mocha-junit-reporter` reporter, which produces JUnit-style XML test results.
 - `--timeout 180000`, which specifies the maximum time each single test case can take.
-More on that on the next section.
+More on that on the [Handling timeouts](#handling-timeouts) section.
 - `--full-trace`, which enables full stack traces, since Mocha by default shortens the stack traces.

 That command by itself is still missing two things: the actual test files and a way to generate code coverage.
 These two missing pieces can vary depending on what we're trying to test and how we're trying to debug the tests.